-The campaigns are launched!
-Help support one or more school reach their goal of incorporating making into their school.
+The campaigns are now launched - help support one or more school reach their goal of incorporating making into their school.
 Click here for all of the details.

 The model involves providing schools with maker education expertise from a nearby museum, library, school district or community organization, known as a “hub.”
 Ten hubs across the country, of which the Children's Museum is one, each collaborate with 5-10 schools to help them launch crowdfunding campaigns to raise funds for their makerspaces, as well as provide guidance to help each school hone their approach to implementing maker education.
 The Museum will also provide the schools with professional development to support educators in creating productive maker spaces and programs.

 The 2016/2017 hubs are:

 - Children’s Museum of Pittsburgh (Pittsburgh, PA) Serving as a hub for the mid-Atlantic region